Irish independence series

 Description

-Morgan Llywelyn's masterly epic, The Irish Century, continues in 1949, a sequel to 1916 and 1921.
+Morgan Llywelyn's masterly epic, the Irish Century, continues in 1949, a sequel to 1916 and 1921.

 The struggle of the Irish people for independence is one of the compelling historical dramas of the twentieth century.
 1949 tells the story of Ursula Halloran, a fiercely independent young woman who comes of age in the 1920s.
 The tragedy of Irish civil war gives way in the 1920s to a repressive Catholic state led by Eamon De Valera.
 Married women cannot...